GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 April 28, 2022

-Changing a Manifest V3 extension's keyboard shortcuts using the `chrome://extensions/shortcuts` page now applies the update immediately.
+When changing a Manifest V3 extension's keyboard shortcut on `chrome://extensions/shortcuts`, updates are now applied immediately.
 Previously the extension would have to be reloaded before the change would take effect.

 ### Chrome 102: Dynamic content scripts in main world {: #m102-registercontentscripts-main-world }